 While they might be small animals, they need an abundance of love and care and are thus not suitable for people who cannot invest time and energy into an animal.

 Since you will probably have a few gerbils, you need to opt for a much bigger tank.
 It’s usually recommended that you opt for a 10-gallon tank for every 2 gerbils.
 Thus, 4 gerbils will need a 20-gallon tank, and 6 will need a 30-gallon tank.
 You will want to fill their homes with comfortable bedding, which they can nest in, opt for corncob or Carefresh bedding for ultimate comfort and health.
 Never opt for wooden bedding like pine or cedar bedding as this can cause a number of health issues.
 Opt for unscented tissue as a safe nesting material option.
 The commercial stuff can cause them harm and they can get caught in it!
+Find out more about hamster bedding here.

 They will also need a few water bottles (especially if you have a few gerbils), a food bowl, and a wheel.
+Take a look at our review of hamster wheels for more options.

 NB: You should buy gerbils a SOLID EXERCISE WHEEL.
 Since they have tails, they can get stuck in the gaps of a conventional wheel.

-You will need to clean hamster and gerbil homes regularly (at least every week) to ensure that the stay healthy.
+You will need to clean hamster and gerbil homes regularly (at least every week) to ensure that they stay healthy.
 Hygiene is super important when it comes to pet health!
 It might be a good idea to opt for another cage to put them in while you’re cleaning their usual cage.
 Make this a serious part of your routine, as it is paramount to their health.

 Hamsters are nocturnal and will thus usually sleep during the day and be active at night.
 However, they can bond with their owners and the best time to engage with them is during the early evening, or early morning.